Saad-devw/TaskTracker/README.md

   - Second Terminal :
     1. npm run server
 ###
-Then, Open "http://localhost:4200" to see result
+Then, Open "http://localhost:4200" to see the result
 ###
 ###
 # Functionality of the app